Holidays in Havana Cuba! Best things to do in Havana by a local.

 For example, the Cuban son, or son Cubano, that merges the Spanish guitar, melody, and lyrical traditions with Afro-Cuban percussion and rhythms.

 Other dance styles include rhumba, salsa, Afro-Cuban jazz, the Angolan kizomba, and re-adaptations of Afro-Cuban music.
-Also, some Spanish fusion genres like flamenco have Cuban elements and a wide variety of styles throughout Latin America.
+Also, some Spanish fusion genres have Cuban elements and a wide variety of styles throughout Latin America.

 You can’t walk far anywhere in Cuba without being subject to music, a band playing, or just someone playing music or singing somewhere.